 Declared Pest Plants & Animals

-Townsville Local Government Area Pest Management Plan (PDF, 2.2 MB) outlines Council's strategies for preventing the introduction, eradicating and containing restricted pest plants and animals in Townsville.
+Townsville Local Government Area Pest Management Plan (PDF) outlines Council's strategies for preventing the introduction, eradicating and containing restricted pest plants and animals in Townsville.
 This plan will soon be replaced with the Townsville Biosecurity Plan.

 Yellow Crazy Ants